 Make a green screen

 No, I don’t mean what they use on movie sets!
 By creating a green screen, you can really utilize your garden plants and shrubs and use them to help create a privacy screen.
 That not only looks good but also does the job well.
-Go a step further and you could plant some privacy trees – click here for details of which trees work best.
+Go a step further and you could plant some privacy trees.

 Any plant can be grown in a pot, so if you’re in rented accommodation this is a non-permanent and relatively low-cost solution.
 If you have a balcony area, surround the edges with potted plants filled with colorful blooms.